marcotuiio/marcotuiio/README.md

 ### Hello there 👋

-- 🌱 I’m currently learning lots of stuff
+- 🌱 I’m currently learning C, Python, Java, MIPS and Excel
 - 📫 How to reach me: marcotulio.barros@uel.br
 - ⚡ Fun fact: LOVE playing games and practice guitar on free time